Date of Award:

 No significant difference was observed between the virus strains in terms of metabolism or catabolism of the two drugs.
 This effect remained constant, even when controlling for parameters such as the amount of virus infecting each cell, duration of treatment, or concentration of drug.
 Based on these results, it appears that the mode of resistance in this mutant strain of virus to ganciclovir and cidofovir is not due to an alteration in metabolism of these two compounds by infected cells.
 Thus, it is proposed that drug resistance in this mutant strain of virus is due to altered viral deoxyribonucleic acid polymerase function.

 Okleberry, Kevin M., "Metabolism of Selected Antiviral Agents in Cells Infected with Drug-Resistant and Wild-Type Strains of Murine Cytomegalovirus" (1995).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4657.